Sparse reconstruction in spin systems I: iid spins: Sparse reconstruction and cooperative game theory

 \section{Sparse reconstruction and cooperative game theory}

-The field of cooperative game theory (for an introduction see, for example, \cite{BDT} or \cite{PS}) starts with the following setup: there is a set of players which we denote by $V$ here (to be consistent with our previous notation), and the game is defined by assigning a positive real number $v(S)$ to every subset $S$ of the players.
-Usually it is assumed that $v(\emptyset)=0$.
+The field of cooperative game theory (for an introduction see, for example, \cite{BDT} or \cite{PS}) starts with the following setup: there is a set of players which we denote by $V$ here (to be consistent with our previous notation), and the game is defined by assigning a nonnegative real number $v(S)$ to every subset $S$ of the players.
+Usually it is assumed that $v(\emptyset)=0$ and that $v(S) \leq v(T)$, whenever $S \subseteq T$.
 The function $v : 2^{V} \longrightarrow \R$ is referred to as the characteristic function.
-This aims to model a situation where individuals can gain profit, but the profit may change (typically increases) in case certain individuals cooperate and form a coalition.
+This aims to model a situation where individuals can gain profit, and the profit may increase in case a group of individuals cooperates by forming a coalition.
 Thus $v(S)$ is the joint payoff of the individuals in $S$ provided that they cooperate.

-Cooperative game theory is mostly concerned with finding some sort of fair distribution of the payoff given the characteristic function $v$.
+Cooperative game theory is concerned with finding a fair distribution of the payoff given the characteristic function $v$.
 One of these concepts is the Shapley value, introduced in \cite{Sh}, which distributes the payoff based on the average marginal contribution of the individuals.

 \bde [Shapley value] \beq \phi_i(v) = \frac{1}{|V|}\sum_{S \subseteq V\setminus\{ i \}}{\frac{v(S\cup \{ i \})-v(S)}{{{|V|-1} \choose |S|}}}. \eeq \ede